MrPrattASH/Robotics-II-Circuit-Python/learning_modules/physical_component_tutorials/OLED_screen_128x64/oled.md

 ## Wiring Diagram
 ![oled](https://user-images.githubusercontent.com/101632496/187387302-fb97456a-efc9-4922-b8dd-6fb14d7c4ccb.png)
 * We will use this board in i2C mode, NOT SDI mode
-* Use 3.3V only, connected to VIN pin.
+* Use 3.3V from the microcontroller.

 It's easy to use OLEDs with Python and the Adafruit CircuitPython DisplayIO SSD1306 module.
 This module allows you to easily write Python code to control the display.